-The UW System is committed to this goal and is proud that its institutions graduated a record number of students in the 2017-18 academic year, including a record number of students of color.
+The UW System is committed to this goal and is proud that its institutions graduated a near record number of students in the 2018-19 academic year, including a record number of students of color.
 The UW System supports efforts to modernize the Higher Education Act (HEA) of 1965 to reflect contemporary ideals of higher education to provide improved access and affordability to high-quality post-secondary education ("HEA Reauthorization" tab).

 Financial aid funding is critical to student success as it plays an integral role in student access, retention, graduation, and ultimately employment ("Financial Aid" tab).
-Research consistently demonstrates need-based grants, particularly Federal Pell Grants, are especially beneficial to college access, affordability, persistence, and completion for our neediest students, as well as thoughtful reforms to the student financial aid application and federal student loan programs.
-Therefore, the UW System recommends:
+Research consistently demonstrates need-based grants, particularly Federal Pell Grants, are especially beneficial to college access, affordability, persistence, and completion for our neediest students, and the UW System encourages Congress to make thoughtful reforms to federal student loan programs.
+We are grateful for Congress and the President signing into law the FUTURE Act in December 2019, which will simplify the Free Application for Federal Student Aid (FAFSA).
+The UW System also recommends:

 - a.
 Increasing grant funding including maintaining graduate and professional student support; - b.
-Reforming and simplifying the financial aid application process including securing a long-term solution for the Perkins Loan program; and - c.
+Securing a long-term replacement for the Perkins Loan program; and - c.
 Adopting federal student loan programs that lead to increased graduation.